|Associate Professor:||R.A. Alexander (Head), Giguette, K. White.|

 The total hours in the humanities minor (18) must include courses in at least three areas of the humanities outside the student’s major with a minimum of 9 hours in courses numbered 300 or above.
-A maximum of 9 hours of travel-study courses in any of these curricula may be selected for the minor.
 Three hours above degree requirements may be taken in the student’s major.

 Internet Studies and Web Development (ISWD)

 An innovative minor offered to students wishing to supplement their major with knowledge of the Internet while focusing on different areas including Web tools, webpage and online database creation, and other current topics.
 The minor consists of CMPS 125, CMPS 250, CMPS 340, CMPS 470 and 6 hours of 300-and400-level electives that address content and issues related to Internet Studies and Web Development.
 Preferably these 6 hours of electives will be in courses in the student’s major.
 These electives must be approved by the Head of the Department of Interdisciplinary Studies.

 Social Sciences (SSCI)